Last updated : July 14, 2025

 Certain over-the-counter products

-Over-the-counter products that include, but aren’t limited to, aspirin, baking soda, or Sure Jell are said to mask drug use, only if used with exact measurements, however.
-There are also warnings of the dangers of ingesting too much of the product.
-That sounds a little daunting, but you know what they say about desperate times—
+Over-the-counter products that include, but aren’t limited to, aspirin, baking soda, or Sure Jell are said to mask drug use, they must be used with exact measurements, however.
+There are also warnings of the dangers of ingesting too much of these products.
+We believe that should make it to risky to try, but you know what they say about desperate times—

 Eating specific foods